Sun 25 October 2020 by psu

 So, what's been up in pandemic land?
 A few short thoughts.

-Fried rice finally got its time in the Internet sun a few months back when a Cantonese character played by a Malaysian/British standup comic brutally roasted a poor BBC cooking show host while she prepared "egg fried rice" which bore little resemblance to anything normal people might call egg fried rice.
+Fried rice finally got its time in the Internet sun a few months back when a Cantonese character played by a Malaysian/British standup comic brutally <a href="roasted a poor BBC cooking show host while she prepared "egg fried rice" which bore little resemblance to anything normal people might call egg fried rice.
 And thus a viral comedy Youtube career was born.
 Uncle Roger soon went on to lampoon other famous TV chefs making fried rice and then also presented a couple of examples of people who knew what they were doing, including Gordon Ramsey coming out of left field to do a good job.

 I am happy that people are finally seeing the fried rice content that they should have been seeking out for years.
 I have long said that the dish deserves a larger spot in the Western food consciousness than just being a perfunctory side-dish in generic Asian takeout boxes.
 What better time than now, when we are all trapped at home eating takeout or cooking what seems like 15 meals a day, to celebrate fried rice in manner it deserves: as a foundational dish in the culture that ranges from quick eats like mac and cheese, to elevated main dishes like carbonara, or a quick roasted steak and potatoes.